Food and Nutrition

 If you have any questions about our food practices or how we handle special dietary requirements, please don’t hesitate to contact us.

 The meals and snacks we serve are designed to be healthy and age-appropriate for kids we care for.
-Here’s an example of the kinds of foods you can expect for your children.
+Download a sample menu to preview the kinds of foods you can expect for your children.

 This institution is an equal opportunity provider.